Loading Guild Resources

 Rent Repayment or Rent Stopping Orders

-Where a landlord carries out property management activities or appoints an unlicensed agent, Rent Smart Wales (or a local housing authority) may apply for a rent-stopping order to the Residential Property Tribunal Wales.
+Where a landlord carries out property management activities or appoints an unlicensed agent, Rent Smart Wales (or a local housing authority) may apply for a rent-stopping order to the Residential Property Tribunal for Wales.

 Possession Notices